opentok/accelerator-sample-apps-ios/README.md

 ###Annotation

-The `ScreenShareViewController` class also handles local annotation, the beta version is unstable when it comes to work with cross-platform:
+The `ScreenShareViewController` class also handles local annotation:

+The beta version is unstable when it comes to work with cross-platform, it's much stable if two canvas has same aspect ratio.
+For more information, please contact us.

 ```objc
 - (void)startAnnotation {